samarkhatiwala/tmm/README.txt

 Quick-start instructions:

 1) Install PETSc (http://www.mcs.anl.gov/petsc/) and set the PETSC_DIR and PETSC_ARCH
 environment variables.
-The TMM driver code is compatible with PETSc version 3.6.x.
+The TMM driver code is compatible with PETSc version 3.13 (this is the latest version as of June 12, 2020).
+For the older version of the TMM code compatible with PETSc 3.6.x, you can checkout branch petsc3.6.

 2) Download Matlab scripts and add to your Matlab path: http://kelvin.earth.ox.ac.uk/spk/Research/TMM/tmm_matlab_code.tar.gz